Court Victim Advisor | Auckland Region

 |Application Close Date:||03-May-2019|

 Court Victims Advisor, Auckland Region

 You must fill in and complete the self-assessment form to be considered for this vacancy.

-• You are calm, resilient and great when it comes to dealing with people and establishing a rapport with people.
-You enjoy helping people.
-You'll enjoy the challenge and satisfaction of working with people who have been affected by crime.
+- You are calm, resilient and great when it comes to meeting and establishing a rapport with people.
+You enjoy the challenge and satisfaction of working with people who have been affected by crime.

 Knowledge of community networks

 The ability to work autonomously and with sound judgement